Salted bomb: Design

 Salted versions of both fission and fusion weapons can be made by surrounding the core of the explosive device with a material containing an element that can be converted to a highly radioactive isotope by neutron bombardment.
 When the bomb explodes, the element absorbs neutrons released by the nuclear reaction, converting it to its radioactive form.
 The explosion scatters the resulting radioactive material over a wide area, leaving it uninhabitable far longer than an area affected by typical nuclear weapons.
 In a salted hydrogen bomb, the radiation case around the fusion fuel, which normally is made of some fissionable element, is replaced with a metallic salting element.
 Salted fission bombs can be made by replacing the neutron reflector between the fissionable core and the explosive layer with a metallic element.
 The energy yield from a salted weapon is usually lower than from an ordinary weapon of similar size as a consequence of these changes.

 The radioactive isotope used for the fallout material would be a high-intensity gamma ray emitter, with a half-life long enough that it remains lethal for an extended period.
 It would also have to have a chemistry that causes it to return to earth as fallout, rather than stay in the atmosphere after being vaporized in the explosion.
 Another consideration is biological: radioactive isotopes of elements normally taken up by plants and animals as nutrition would pose a special threat to organisms that absorbed them, as their radiation would be delivered from within the body of the organism.

 Radioactive isotopes that have been suggested for salted bombs include gold-198, tantalum-182, zinc-65, and cobalt-60.
+Sodium-23, the only stable isotope, has also been proposed as a casing for a salted bomb.
+Neutron flux would activate it to ^{24}Na, which would produce intense gamma-ray emissions for several days after the detonation.
 Physicist W. H. Clark looked at the potential of such devices and estimated that a 20 megaton bomb salted with sodium would generate sufficient radiation to contaminate 200000 sqmi (an area that is slightly larger than Spain or Thailand, though smaller than France).
 Given the intensity of the gamma radiation, not even those in basement shelters could survive within the fallout zone.
 However, the short half-life of sodium-24 (15 h) would mean that the radiation would not spread far enough to be a true doomsday weapon.